comatory/www/content/log/2024-02-27_understanding_relay_data_ids.md

 It's typically straightforward to pass the `id` field to a mutation, but the `__id` field becomes far more crucial when dealing with connections[^6].
 Let's briefly deviate here and illustrate how Data IDs are represented in connections.

-We'll enhance our schema with a `users` query that returns a connection containing `User` types, which we've previously defined in earlier steps:
+We'll enhance the schema and change our `User` type.
+This type will now contain `friends` field which will return a new type `UserConnection`.
+This field conforms to Relay pagination specification so I'm also adding other types that should be included:

 *Note: I'm omitting some types we declared in previous steps for brevity.*